Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Instead of a spatial segregation of screen-space, a temporal segregation is used.
 Different modes of operation run the UI at different times.
 So app complexity is distributed over time, not screen-space.
+Several simpler screens improves efficiency over fewer more complex screens.

-Modal UIs can replace WIMP GUIs in almost all cases except where fine-grained screen-space selection is needed such as graphics design tools.
+Modal UIs can replace WIMP GUIs in almost all cases except where fine-grained screen-space selection is needed such as graphic design tools.

 ## ModalWX Code Walkthrough
 We guide you through a sequence of steps